In this article, you can discover…

 A cumulative trauma claim is a claim that you have suffered an injury over the course of time as opposed to at a single moment in time.
 This could happen through repetitive stress injury due to repeating the same motion over the years, such as typing on a keyboard.

 Cumulative trauma’s beginning date is when you first started to work in the industry where the injury began, and its end date is when you left that industry or until the present.
-If you’re filing for cumulative injury, be sure to include the beginning and end dates on the claims forms.
+If you’re filing for cumulative injury, be sure to include the beginning and end dates on the claim form.

-This helps the carrier understand that this injury resulted from years of repetitive strain, such as lifting heavy boxes day in and day out, as opposed to a single event.
+This helps the carrier understand that this injury resulted from years of repetitive strain or injurious exposure, such as lifting heavy boxes day in and day out or being exposed to a chemical or heat, as opposed to a single event.

-A specific injury claim deals with a single event, such as falling off a ladder and injuring your head or lifting a too-heavy box and causing back injury.
-It relates to a specific event with a specific date of occurrence, and this date should be noted on your workers’ comp claim form.
+A specific injury claim deals with a single event, such as falling off a ladder, lifting a heavy box and causing injury.
+It relates to a specific event with a specific date of occurrence, and this date should be noted on your workers’ compensation claim form.

 The statute of limitations for a specific injury is one year from the date of injury or from the date your employer last paid for something required by the workers’ compensation.
 For example, medical care, temporary disability, or mileage reimbursement.

-A cumulative trauma injury is one year from the date that you had the disability and knew or should have known you should have filed a workers’ comp claim.
+A cumulative trauma injury is one year from the date that you had both disability and knew or should have known you should have filed a workers’ comp claim.

 In certain cases, it can take months or years before you realize that something is wrong, and your attorney can help you argue for deserved benefits based on the circumstances of your case.

 In both cases, you would fill out a DWC-1 claim form and return it to your employer.
-In cumulative trauma cases, you will need to fill out under “date of injury” the begin date of your employment that caused the injury and the end date.
+In cumulative trauma cases, you will need to fill out under “date of injury” the beginning date of your employment that caused the injury and the ending date.
+You may need to do this with a pen as the state’s form does not allow for more than one date.
 In specific injury cases, simply fill out the date that you were injured.

 When your employer hands you a workers’ compensation form, fill it out promptly and return it to them.
 A responsible employer will complete the bottom portion, sign it, and give you a copy before sending you directly to a doctor.

 In both cases, you will need medical evidence.
-Cumulative trauma will also require evidence that the work you did or the substances you were exposed to at work caused your injury over time.
+Cumulative trauma claims will also require evidence that the work you did or the substances to which you were exposed at work caused you injury over time.

-As a Buddhist, my practice involves deeply caring for my clients, seeing them as human beings with unique challenges, and recognizing that I hold a significant responsibility in advocating for their well-being.
+As a Buddhist, my practice involves deeply caring for my clients, seeing them as human beings with unique challenges, and recognizing that I am responsible for advocating for their well-being.
 Your case matters to me because I believe that every person is worth fighting for, and I take that responsibility to heart.

 While I didn’t represent her, she had an excellent lawyer.
 Living with someone who has endured such a serious injury has deepened my empathy for my clients.
 I have a better understanding of what you’re facing and am more equipped to advocate successfully on your behalf in court.